z0hm/far-scripts/README.md

 # [far-scripts](https://github.com/z0hm/far-scripts "far-scripts")

-lua and moon scripts repository for [Far Manager 3.0](https://farmanager.com/ "File Manager for Windows")
+lua and moon scripts, macros repository for [Far Manager 3.0](https://farmanager.com/ "File Manager for Windows")

 Far Manager is powerful files and archives manager and first choice Admins for Windows OSes.
 Far Manager works in text mode and provides a simple and intuitive interface